 March 22, 2019 ··· Piano-led ballad for my son.
 Version 3.3 ready for mastering soon.
 Key: Eb major.
 110 BPM.

 March 14, 2019 · Composed Dec.
 2018 ··· Contemporary jazz tune.
 Small nitpick-fixes planned, but acceptable demo quality.
 Current version 11.2 includes multiple small tweaks.
 Key: G major.
 90 BPM.

 24 July 2018 · Composed/arranged early July.
 Pop-jazz tune in C Minor.
 90 BPM.
 Key: C minor.
 90 BPM.
 Submitted to Broadjam for placement Aug.
 2018.

 April 13, 2019 Rippingtons-style pop-jazz composed May 2018, "released" in September.
 Remixed April to smooth out rough edges and achieve a slightly fresher sound.
 Key: F major.
 94 BPM.
 Version: 14.3.

 My Beautiful Girl · 6:05

-July 29 ⇢ August 19 ··· My nickname for my daughter when she was a young child.
-"There's my beautiful girl!"
-Now off to college, she's the last chick to leave the nest.
-This was my going-away gift.
-Key: Dmaj7/9.
-66 BPM. version: 6.7 (8-Sept)
+July 29 ⇢ August 19 ··· To my daughter when she was a child: "There's my beautiful girl!"
+Leaving for college she was the last chick to leave the nest; this was a going-away gift.
+Key: D major.
+66 BPM.
+Version: 6.7 (8-Sept)

 II.
 Seeds / In Progress